HemaLalithaK/portfolio/README.md

 ### Work Experience
+**Data Analyst / Full-Stack Automation @ Innovative Technology Strategies (_November 2025 – Present_)**
+- Built a data collection and CMS platform for the ITS Fatherhood website using Next.js, Supabase, Replit, GitHub, and Vercel, supporting survey intake, database storage, authentication, content updates, and deployment.
+- Designed the Supabase database architecture to manage survey responses, CMS records, website content, user data, and workflow information.
+- Integrated Jotform, Zapier, and SimpleTexting to automate survey intake and post-survey SMS communication with participants.
+- Developed Supabase Edge Functions and webhooks to process Jotform submissions and store response data securely in the backend database.
+- Delivered a custom CMS dashboard with login, authentication, protected access, and two-way Supabase integration for managing and visualizing website content.
+- Applied AI coding agents and prompt-driven workflows to accelerate development, debugging, integrations, authentication setup, Vercel deployment, and production troubleshooting.

 **Data Analyst @ CVS Health (_June 2023 – October 2025_)**
 - Led the design and engineering of ETL pipelines using AWS services, Python and dbt, processing 2M+ daily prescription and insurance transactions with high data quality for analytics.
 - Built Power BI dashboards to monitor pharmacy operations and claims reconciliation, empowering 500+ stores to optimize inventory and patient adherence.